Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 Navigation is one of the most fundamental challenges in Virtual Reality (VR).
 The world-in-miniature (WIM) metaphor allows players to travel in large-scale virtual environments (VEs) regardless of available physical space while maintaining a high-level overview of the VE.
 It relies on a hand-held, scaled-down duplicate of the entire VE or parts of it.
 This is the world in miniature.
 The user sees his avatar located on the WIM and he can plan his/her next movements.

-## What is WIMVR?
+## What is wimVR?

-World-in-Miniature VR Navigation Toolkit (WIMVR) is a Unity plugin that integrates and extends state-of-the-art interaction tasks and visualization concepts to overcome open conceptual gaps and to provide a comprehensive practical solution for traveling in VR.
+World-in-Miniature VR Navigation Toolkit (wimVR) is a Unity plugin that integrates and extends state-of-the-art interaction tasks and visualization concepts to overcome open conceptual gaps and to provide a comprehensive practical solution for traveling in VR.